Set-OutlookSignatures/Set-OutlookSignatures/docs/README.md

 **Attention**:
 - Use values that are unique in an Active Directoy forest, not just in a domain.
 The script queries against the Global Catalog and always works with the first result returned only (even if there are additional results).
 For example, the logon name (sAMAccountName) must be unique within an Active Directory domain, but each domain in an Active Directory forest can have one account with this logon name.
 The script informs when there is more than one or no result.
 - Simulation mode only works when the user starting the simulation is at least from the same Active Directory forest as the user defined in SimulationUser.
 Users from other forests will not work.
 # 14. FAQ
 ## 14.1.
+Where can I find the changelog?
+The changelog is located in the `'.\docs'` folder, along with other documents related to Set-OutlookSignatures.
+## 14.2.
+How can I contribute, propose a new feature or file a bug?
+If you have an idea for a new feature or have found a problem, please [create an issue on GitHub](https://github.com/GruberMarkus/Set-OutlookSignatures/issues).

+If you want to contribute code, please have a look at `'.\docs\CONTRIBUTING'` for a rough overview of the proposed process.
+## 14.3.
 Why use legacyExchangeDN to find the user behind a mailbox, and not mail or proxyAddresses?
 The legacyExchangeDN attribute is used to find the user behind a mailbox, because mail and proxyAddresses are not unique in certain Exchange scenarios:
 - A separate Active Directory forest for users and Exchange mailboxes: In this case, the mail attribute is usually set in the user forest, although there are no mailboxes in this forest.
 - One common mail domain across multiple Exchange organizations: In this case, the address book is very like synchronized between Active Directory forests by using contacts or mail-enabled users, which both will have the SMTP address of the mailbox in the proxyAddresses attribute.

 The disadvantage of using legacyExchangeDN is that no group membership information can be retrieved for Exchange mailboxes configured as IMAP or POP accounts in Outlook.
 This scenario is very rare in Exchange/Outlook enterprise environments.
 These mailboxes can still receive common and mailbox specific signatures and OOF messages.
-## 14.2.
+## 14.4.
 How is the personal mailbox of the currently logged-on user identified?
 The personal mailbox of the currently logged-on user is preferred to other mailboxes, as it receives signatures first and is the only mailbox where the Outlook Web signature can be set.

 The personal mailbox is found by simply checking if the Active Directory mail attribute of the currently logged-on user matches an SMTP address of one of the mailboxes connected in Outlook.